minh1001/nyc_pizza_rat/README.md

 # NYC Rodent Inspection Prediction

 ### Objective:
 Using NYC rodent inspection results data from the NYC Open Data portal, build a model that will predict whether a given property will pass or fail.

-Incorporate near by restaurant inspection data as well to see if they add any predictive power i.e. if a property is near a restaurant(s) that has failed inspection due to a rodent problem, will that impact the likelihood of the property itself passing?
+Incorporate near by restaurant inspection data as well to see if it adds any predictive power i.e. if a property is near a restaurant that has failed inspection due to a rodent problem, will that impact the likelihood of the property itself passing?

 ### Data:
 NYC Rodent Inspection Results